roman-milk/roman-milk.github.io/railway-slut-adventures.md

+===

- ****** Railway Slut Adventures Ch.
-03 ****** bygeronimo_appleby© I settled into my seat in the first class section of the Eurostar and unpacked my MP3 player along with my book.
+I settled into my seat in the first class section of the Eurostar and unpacked my MP3 player along with my book.
 I find that I get a lot of male attention, not all of it unwanted by any means, but sometimes I just like to be left alone and I find that by wearing the MP3 headphones men tend to leave me alone.

  I decided that I had no immediate need for that particular ruse however, when I noticed the seat next to me was about to be occupied by a big, burly man dressed in smart trousers and blazer.
 He checked his seat allocation against his ticket, and satisfied that he'd made the right connection; he lowered his large frame down alongside me.